GioAcupan/Project-POLARIS/README.md

 # POLARIS

-POLARIS is a regional intelligence and STAR Program demo platform: a FastAPI backend and React frontend backed by Supabase PostgreSQL, with optional Google Gemini for STARBOT when not in pitch mode.
+POLARIS is a regional intelligence and STAR Program demo platform: a FastAPI backend and React frontend backed by Supabase PostgreSQL, with optional Google Gemini for STARBOT when not in pitch mode. hopefully we win.

 ## Repository layout